OverEZ Chicken Coops Shark Tank Update (Season 13)

 insharktank

-This company had estimated sales of $19 million in 2021.
-By 2022 – 23, their focus will be on expanding the business to the United States and taking it to Europe.
+However, the company had estimated sales of $19 million for 2021.
+From 2022 to 2023, their focus will shift to expanding within the United States and entering the European market.

-This company has received the 2020 Retailers’ Choice Award by the North American Retail Hardware Association.
-They have partnered with LP Building Solutions for high-quality products and materials.
+The company received the 2020 Retailers’ Choice Award from the North American Retail Hardware Association and has partnered with LP Building Solutions to ensure high-quality products and materials.

-We’re following Chet Beiler along with his company for further updates.
+We will continue to follow Chet Beiler and his company for further updates.

 What Is OverEZ Chicken Coops Net Worth?

-OverEZ Chicken Coops Company is worth $25 million.
-This company has been running profitable since 2020 and making million-dollar profits every year.
+OverEZ Chicken Coops is valued at $25 million.
+The company has been profitable since 2020, generating million-dollar profits each year.

 Yes, OverEZ Chicken Coops is still in business as of April 2024.